Topic: Cyberconflict and warfare

 - Known Unknowns: Data Issues and Military Autonomous Systems

-- The Black Box, Unlocked
+- The Black Box, Unlocked: Predictability and Understandability in Military AI

 - The Human Element in Decisions About the Use of Force